MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/startup-failure-firmware-protection-turned-on.md

 ---
 title: Startup fails when Firmware protection is turned on
-description: Provides a solution to an issue where startup fails when Firmware protection is turned off. ms.date: 06/06/2024
+description: Provides a solution to an issue where startup fails when Firmware protection is turned on. ms.date: 06/06/2024
 manager: dcscontentpm
 audience: itpro